İttihadism: Japanophilia

-As great as the influence of Goltz and Le Bon were on the Unionists, the primary example for them was Japan.
-Germany was the role model for the technical and organisational aspects of modernisation while Japan was the overall societal model.
-Already within the early years of the 20th century, the Japanese had started to champion the ideology of Pan-Asianism, under which all of the Asian peoples were to united under the leadership of Japan, the strongest of the Asian nations and as the "great Yamato race", the most racially superior of the Asian peoples as a justification for their imperialism.
-The CUP were greatly influenced by Japanese Pan-Asianism, which served as a template for their ideology of Pan-Islamism, where all of the world's Muslims were to united in the Ottoman Empire, led of course by the "Turkish race".
-An American historian, Sven Saaler, noted the "important connections" between the Japanese pan-Asian and the Ottoman pan-Islamist movements in the early 20th century as well as the "astonishing parallels" between the two movements.
-The ultimate aim of the CUP was to modernise the Ottoman Empire to recapture its former greatness, and just as the modernised Meiji Japan had defeated Russia in 1905, so too would the modernised Ottoman state defeat the western nations.
+As great as the influences of Goltz and Le Bon were on the Unionists, the primary example for them was Japan.
+Germany was the role model for the technical and organisational aspects of modernisation, and Japan was the overall societal model.
+Already within the early 20th century, the Japanese had started to champion the ideology of Pan-Asianism, under which all of the Asian peoples were to united under the leadership of Japan, the strongest of the Asian nations and as the "great Yamato race", the most racially superior of the Asian peoples as a justification for Japanese imperialism.
+The CUP was greatly influenced by Japanese Pan-Asianism, which served as a template for its ideology of Pan-Islamism in which all of the world's Muslims would united in the Ottoman Empire, which would certainly be led by the "Turkish race".
+An American historian, Sven Saaler, noted the "important connections" between the Japanese pan-Asian and the Ottoman pan-Islamist movements in the early 20th century and the "astonishing parallels" between the two movements.
+The ultimate aim of the CUP was to modernise the Ottoman Empire to recapture its former greatness, and just as the modernised Japan had defeated Russia in 1905, the modernised Ottomans would defeat the Western nations.